dotnet/docs-maui/docs/user-interface/theming.md

 </ResourceDictionary>
 ```

-Each `ResourceDictionary` contains `Color` resources that define their respective themes, with each `ResourceDictionary` using identical key values.
+Each <xref:Microsoft.Maui.Controls.ResourceDictionary> contains `Color` resources that define their respective themes, with each <xref:Microsoft.Maui.Controls.ResourceDictionary> using identical key values.
 For more information about resource dictionaries, see [Resource Dictionaries](~/fundamentals/resource-dictionaries.md).

 > [!IMPORTANT]
-> A code behind file is required for each `ResourceDictionary`, which calls the `InitializeComponent` method.
+> A code behind file is required for each <xref:Microsoft.Maui.Controls.ResourceDictionary>, which calls the `InitializeComponent` method.
 This is necessary so that a CLR object representing the chosen theme can be created at runtime.

 ## Set a default theme

 An app requires a default theme, so that controls have values for the resources they consume.
-A default theme can be set by merging the theme's `ResourceDictionary` into the app-level `ResourceDictionary` that's defined in *App.xaml*:
+A default theme can be set by merging the theme's <xref:Microsoft.Maui.Controls.ResourceDictionary> into the app-level <xref:Microsoft.Maui.Controls.ResourceDictionary> that's defined in *App.xaml*:

 ```xaml
 <Application xmlns="http://schemas.microsoft.com/dotnet/2021/maui"